jessicaliang721/jessicas-playground/_posts/2021/Sept/2021-09-28-best-essential-oils-diffuser.md

 ![Esslux floral essential oil scents](https://m.media-amazon.com/images/I/717VYKPgzAS._SL1500_.jpg) *[Get it on Amazon](https://amzn.to/3zNGBY7)*

 For one, the scent was much stronger.
 The Laguna Moon oils' scent was gone after 10 minutes; not so for these.
+As long as the diffuser is going, you'll be able to smell the oils.
+Mine (on auto mode) lasts for *hours*.
 I put 8 drops of oil into 250 ml of water, and the smell is pretty strong.
 Not overwhelming, but I even can smell it  from outside the room.
 For the other oils, I had to stick my nose right up to the diffuser to smell anything!

 Now this is what I am talking about!
 I'm excited to try out other scents and mix my own.
 I'm tempted to buy the other sets that this brand offers: